evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Long_Range/_index.md

 ### Onboard Charger

-The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
+The standard onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 8 hours and 30 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/xpeng/g9/g9_rwd_long_range/charging_1_st.jpg" title="XPENG G9 RWD Long Range" width="1600" height="1040"  >}}